StPaulis/KAM-TS-Starter/docs/README.md

  ## Considerations

- In this project authentication was not implemented, although it would be easy to use JSON Web Token as OAuth 2.0 Bearer Token to implement the Authentication flow.
+ 1) In this project authentication was not implemented, although it would be easy to use JSON Web Token as OAuth 2.0 Bearer Token to implement the Authentication flow.
+ 2) When the database does not have any entities, default data are automatically generated.

+ ## Issues - Todos
+ 1) Unit tests for the server startup, that would ensure that the application starts successfully are missing.
+ 2) The client app should ensure that full functionality with  e2e tests.
+Protractor is already set, from angular cli.

  ## Variables